berkeley-gif/caladapt-website-2021/content/get-started/climate-data-and-other-data-on-caladapt.md

 ## What climate data does Cal-Adapt provide?

 Cal-Adapt hosts climate change projections and related data generated for California’s Fourth Climate Change Assessment.
 Most of the projections on Cal-Adapt were derived by statistically downscaling the outputs of general circulation models (GCMs).
-You can learn more about general circulation models and downscaling here [link – Carbon Brief?](#).
+Learn more about [general circulation models and downscaling](https://www.carbonbrief.org/qa-how-do-climate-models-work).

 The main datasets hosted on Cal-Adapt are listed in the table below.
-For more information on how to access these datasets, go to that section of the help documentation [link to help].
+For more information on how to access these datasets, see the FAQ article [How Can I Download Data?](/help/faqs/how-can-i-download-data/).

 <div class="table-wrapper">